dandob1/Registrar_System_with_Chatbot/README.md

 ## My Program
 **University_Registrar_System** is a full-stack academic management system simulating a university registrar.
 Enabling end-to-end functionality including applicant acceptance, course registration, grade assignment, and graduation processing.
-A dynamic chatbot is ready for assistance to answer any university related questions users may have.
+A dynamic, role and permissions aware chatbot is ready for assistance to answer any university related questions users may have.
+Numerous AI systems were orchestrated to work in unison to answer any queries a user may have!

 ## Important
 Upon running the program make sure to press the reset database button on the login page before trying to login to ensure the database is updated upon opening the program.

-Please note the chatbot for this project was only intended to be used to answer simple questions. i.e. "What is my gpa?"
-"Who is my advisor?"
-"What are all of the classes offered?".
-I will be constructing an Agent esque chatbot for my next project.. the receipt analyzer.
+May require downloads including but not limited to:
+ - pip install openai
+ - pip install python-dotenv

+Reach out with any issues, the system has been tested and works on any device (dan.al.dobrin@gmail.com)

+Please view my Receipt_Analyzer project for more AI powered applications.

 ## Technologies Used
  - Backend: Python (Flask), SQLite